Carrot Cake History

 The Germans have a long tradition of cakes, torts etc and I would guess that

-would be a likely origin.
-If anyone knows more do contact the curator.
+would be a strong candidate for a likely origin.
+If anyone knows more do please contact the curator.

 Another variation - Carrot Pancakes